ADVANTAGES OF COMPANIONSHIP

 The closer you get to a 50 – 50 give and take relationship the better.

 If this is the case give them a break.
-Maybe they have something going on in their life that prevents them from having a close companionship with you.
+Maybe they have something going on in their life that prevents them from having a close relationship with you.

 To illustrate this point.
 Cancer has shrunk my world, my companionships.
 Some of my friends love me but they can’t deal with pain so they don’t call or write.
 This is ok.

 Further, there are many days my energy level is very low.
 These days it is winning the moment so I can win the hour.
-There is no energy except to do the “have to” of NBC and home.
+There is no energy except to do the “must do.”

 No longer do I try to send 10 encouragements a day.
 Words of Hope is my one way of letting my lifelong companions know I love them and that I care.